Rico Hizon

-Federico Morales Hizon, known popularly as Rico Hizon (/riːkoʊ ˈhiːzɒn/; /tl/; born March 24, 1966), is a Filipino broadcast journalist.
+Federico "Rico" Morales Hizon (/riːkoʊ ˈhiːzɒn/; /tl/; born March 24, 1966), is a Filipino broadcast journalist.
 He is currently the Senior Vice President for Corporate Relations of SM Investment Corp. since May 6, 2024.

 Hizon previously worked at BBC World News, anchoring Newsday and Asia Business Report, CNBC Asia, and CNN Philippines.
 He was the first Filipino anchor for both news networks.

 Education

-After gaining a degree in Communication Arts and Business at De La Salle University, Hizon taught Radio, Television and Broadcasting courses at the university.
+After gaining a degree in Communication Arts and Business at De La Salle University, Hizon taught radio, Television and Broadcasting courses at the university.
 He also has a Doctorate Degree in Humanities, Honoris Causa, from the University of Northeastern Philippines.

 Career

 Prior to becoming a journalist, Hizon began working at the age of 16 for McDonald's at its first Philippines branch in Manila, where he was part of its inaugural crew, and later at another branch in Greenhills, San Juan.

 GMA Network

 Hizon started his broadcast career at Manila-based GMA Network, from 1988 to 1995, where he was responsible for covering capital markets, banking and finance, real estate, investment and corporate developments.
 He anchored the daily business program, Business Today, GMA News Live and Stock Market Live from the trading floor of the Philippine Stock Exchange.
 During his tenure, Hizon won "The Outstanding Young Men for Broadcast Journalism" award.